Table of Contents

 AmeraLabs severe overcure settings example

-If the exposure time is way too long, your overall model will look bloated, and holes will be filled with cured resin.
+If the exposure time is excessively long, your model will appear bloated, and holes will be filled with cured resin.

 What Exposure time should you use?

-For AmeraLabs resins, we have this list of recommended settings.
+For AmeraLabs resins, we have a list of recommended settings to help guide you.

-Do not blindly trust settings recommended by manufacturers, friends, or folk on Facebook groups.
-Always test those settings and adjust based on your results.
+Do not blindly trust settings recommended by manufacturers, friends, or social media groups.
+Always test these settings and adjust them based on your results.

-In general, the recommended room temperature is around 25°C. If your room temperature drops below 20°C, you may notice issues with your 3D prints.
+The ideal room temperature for resin printing is around 25°C. If your space drops below 20°C, you might start noticing issues with your prints.

 Burn-in Layer Count and Exposure Time.

-Also called bottom exposure time, initial exposure time, or base layers exposure in some slicers.
+Also referred to as bottom exposure time, initial exposure time, or base layer exposure in some slicers.

 What is Burn-in Layer Exposure Time?

-For monochrome LCD or DLP 3D printers, make the bottom layer exposure around 5-8 times longer than your normal layer exposure time.
+For monochrome LCD or DLP 3D printers, use a burn-in exposure time that is 5–8 times longer than your normal layer exposure time.

-If your normal layer exposure is around 3 s, then the burn-in layer exposure should be around 15–25 s.
+• If your normal layer exposure is around 3 s, set the burn-in layer exposure to 15–25 s.

-If your normal layer exposure is around 7 s, then the burn-in layer exposure should be around 70–80 s.
+• If your normal layer exposure is around 7 s, set the burn-in layer exposure to 70–80 s.

-All in all, you should experiment with this burn-in layer exposure time setting.
-Start with a longer exposure value and print something.
-If it is extremely hard to remove the model from the build plate, it may indicate that your exposure is too high.
-Lower it and try again.
+Ultimately, you’ll need to experiment with the burn-in layer exposure time.
+Start with a longer exposure and print a test model.
+If it’s difficult to remove the model from the build plate, your exposure may be too high—lower it and try again.

 Bad burn-in layer settings build plate adhesion failure

-Burn-in layer exposure is a key setting related to model adhesion to the build plate.
-But it is not the only one.
-If you start having issues with build plate adhesion, look at other factors as well.
+Burn-in layer exposure is a crucial setting for ensuring strong model adhesion to the build plate, but it’s not the only factor.
+If you’re experiencing issues with build plate adhesion, consider other aspects as well.

-If you can, hollow your prints and add vent holes.
-Hollowing highly reduces the suction that the printer has to overcome when peeling the model from FEP.
-Thus, you won’t need the build plate adhesion to be that high.
+One effective approach is to hollow your prints and add vent holes.
+Hollowing your models significantly reduces the suction the printer has to overcome when peeling the model from the FEP film.
+As a result, you won’t need as much build plate adhesion to hold the model in place during printing.
+This technique can improve both print quality and efficiency by reducing the chances of adhesion failures.

 Resin 3D printing build plate flat check sanding

-There’s a good tutorial made by MatterHackers here: “How To: Perfectly Level Your Resin 3D Printer’s Build Plate.”
+For a helpful guide on leveling your resin 3D printer’s build plate, check out MatterHackers’ tutorial: “How To: Perfectly Level Your Resin 3D Printer’s Build Plate.”

 Number of Burn-in layers